TonePoems/tonepoems.github.io/pages/cool_projects.md

 ## Technical Projects

 This is a collection of some of my favorite projects found online.
 They are usually a source of thought, inspiration, and often a good amount of imposter syndrome.
 I obviously don't have strict criteria for what projects really stick with me, but I have found that most often their motivation statement could be `¯\_(ツ)_/¯`.
-These projects thrill me.
+These projects are really exciting to me.

 I will attempt to provide a decent summary of each, but please check out the original sources!